microsoft/VSProjectSystem/doc/overview/mef.md

   extension);
-- Importing a component in a wrong scope (e.g., `IProjectTreeModifier` is expected to be in the `UnconfiguredProject` scope; therefore, the implementation of the `IProjectTreeModifier` should never import a `ConfiguredProject` directly).
+- Importing a component in a wrong scope (e.g., `IProjectTreeModifier` is expected to be in the `UnconfiguredProject` scope; therefore, the implementation of the `IProjectTreePropertiesProvider`/`IProjectTreeModifier` should never import a `ConfiguredProject` directly).

 In CPS, any contract that can be implemented by extensions is expected to